Tax Free Savings Account (TFSA)

 A Tax Free Savings Account (TFSA) can help you save more for the long term because you don't pay tax on the growth of your investment.
 It is an investment account that the South African Government has introduced to encourage everyone to save more for the long term.
 The longer you remain invested, the greater your gains.

-We have weighed up all the available products and chosen to partner with Investec for this investment product.
+We have weighed up all the available products and chosen to partner with Ninety One for this investment product.
 We believe they provide one of the best Tax Free Savings products.

 What does "Tax Free" mean?